maimai22015/vlc-clip/README.md

 ## Important Note

 This script use PySimpleGUI, but this library has been changed to a paid version.
-The latest version of the library is not compatible, so please use an older version.
+The latest version of the library is not compatible, so please use an older version.(but older version has been deleted.lol)

 <h2>概要</h2>
 <!-- /wp:heading -->